 - two (2) undergraduate or graduate students drawn from the Student Tribunal Pool;

-- one (1) faculty member drawn from the Faculty Tribunal Pool if the complainant is a faculty member; or one (1) member of the administrative or support staff drawn from the Administrative and Support Staff Tribunal Pool if the complainant is a member of the administrative or support staff.
+- one (1) faculty member drawn from the Faculty Tribunal Pool if the Complainant is a faculty member; or one (1) member of the administrative or support staff drawn from the Administrative and Support Staff Tribunal Pool if the Complainant is a member of the administrative or support staff.
 If the Complainant is the University (as per the definition of Complainant set forth at Section III of the Code), a member of the senior administration or the Security Department, the member shall be drawn from the Faculty Tribunal Pool.

 - A Hearing Panel shall be convened as soon as possible after receipt of the notification by the Secretary.
 The Secretary shall inform the parties of the academic term during which it is expected that the Hearing Panel will be held, within fifteen (15) Days of the Secretary’s receipt of the notification.

-- Once a hearing date is fixed by the Secretary, the Complainant shall submit any additional documentation substantiating his/her case to the Secretary no later than fifteen (15) Days before the scheduled hearing date.
+- Once a hearing date is fixed by the Secretary, the Complainant shall submit all documentation for the Hearing Panel’s consideration to the Secretary no later than twenty (20) Days before the scheduled hearing date.
 Such documentation shall include any supporting documents and a list of the witnesses that will appear on behalf of the Complainant, if any, and written statements, if any, made by witnesses regarding the complaint.

-- The Secretary shall forward the documentation together with a list of the panellists selected for the case to the Respondent no later than ten (10) Days before the scheduled hearing date.
-The list of panellists shall also be sent to the Complainant.
+- The Secretary shall forward such documentation along with a list of panellists selected for the case to the Respondent no later than fifteen (15) Days before the scheduled hearing.
+The list of panellists shall also be sent to the Respondent.

-- Either party may object to the participation of a panellist on the grounds of potential bias.
-A reasoned objection shall be filed with the Secretary, in writing no later than five (5) Days after having received the list of panellists, with the Secretary who shall arrange for an alternate panellist to serve if the Secretary determines that the objection is well founded.
-If the Secretary feels that the objection is frivolous and the matter cannot be resolved, the issue shall be forwarded to the Chair of the Hearing Panel who shall render a final decision in this regard.
+- Any party may object to the participation of a panellist on the grounds of potential bias.
+A reasoned objection shall be filed with the Secretary, in writing no later than five (5) Days prior to the hearing date.
+The Secretary shall arrange for an alternate panellist to serve if the Secretary determines that the objection is well founded.
+If the matter cannot be resolved, the issue shall be forwarded to the Chair of the Hearing Panel who shall render a final decision in this regard.

-- The Hearing Panel shall establish its own rules of procedure.
-Minimally, these rules shall provide for opening statements by the parties, the presentation of evidence and witnesses, the right of cross examination, questioning by members of the Hearing Panel, representations with respect to desired sanctions and closing statements.
+- The procedures established by the Hearing Panel shall include, at a minimum, opening statements by the parties, the presentation of evidence and witnesses (expert or otherwise), the right of cross examination, questioning by members of the Hearing Panel, representations with respect to desired sanctions and closing statements.
 Hearings shall be recorded, and the recording kept as part of the permanent record of proceedings for a period of not less than five (5) years.
 Recordings shall be provided to a party to a Hearing Panel upon request to the Secretary.

-- The hearing shall be closed and confidential unless both parties have consented in writing to the attendance of other Members.
+- The hearing shall be closed and confidential unless both parties have consented in writing to the attendance of other people.

-- If the Respondent fails, without reasonable excuse, to attend the hearing, the hearing may proceed in his/her absence or, at the Chair’s discretion, the start of the hearing may be postponed.
-If the hearing proceeds in the Respondent’s absence, all rights contingent on the Respondent’s presence, with the exception of the right to have an advocate present to plead for postponement, are forfeited.
-In such a case, a Respondent’s right of appeal is limited to a consideration of the reasonableness of his/her excuse for not appearing.
+- If the Respondent fails, without reasonable excuse, to attend the hearing, the hearing may proceed in the Respondent’s absence or, at the Chair’s discretion, the start of the hearing may be postponed.
+If the hearing proceeds in the Respondent’s absence, all rights contingent on the Respondent’s presence, with the exception of the right to have an advocate present, are forfeited.
+In such a case, a Respondent’s right of appeal is limited to a consideration of the reasonableness of the Respondent’s excuse for not appearing.
 If an Appeals Panel finds that the excuse is reasonable, it shall order a new hearing by a new Hearing Panel with the Respondent present.
 The decision of the new hearing is appealable as if it were a first hearing.

 - The Hearing Panel shall provide a signed, dated and reasoned decision.
 The standard of proof to be relied upon by the Hearing Panel shall be one of a “preponderance of evidence.”
-A “preponderance of evidence” standard means that the Complainant must establish that his/her version of the facts is significantly more probable.
+A “preponderance of evidence” standard means that the Complainant must establish that their version of the facts is significantly more probable than the alternatives.
 This standard is less rigorous than the standard of “beyond a reasonable doubt” required under criminal law.

 - If a complaint is upheld against a Student by the Hearing Panel, the Hearing Panel must impose one (1) or more of the following sanctions:

 - a written reprimand;

-- payment as compensation for damage or loss of property or to otherwise rectify a situation which the Respondent created or helped to create;
+- payment as compensation to the Complainant for damage or loss of property or to otherwise rectify a situation which the Respondent created or helped to create;

-- specified community service at the University of up to ten (10) hours per week for a specified period of time, which can be modified at the Dean of Student’s sole discretion, not exceeding a total number of sixty (60) hours;
+- relevant specified community service at the University or elsewhere of up to ten (10) hours per week for a specified period of time, which can be modified at the Dean of Student’s sole discretion, not exceeding a total number of sixty (60) hours;

 - a fine not exceeding $500 payable to student awards at the University when the Hearing Panel deems that other sanctions are not appropriate or practical;

 - All monetary sanctions shall be payable within twenty (20) Days of the date of transmission of the Hearing Panel’s decision or, in cases where a decision is appealed, within twenty (20) Days of the transmission of the final appeal decision.
-The execution of any non-monetary sanction imposed by the Hearing Panel, with the exception of a sanction under article 91 b), shall be suspended by an appeal.
+The execution of any sanction imposed by the Hearing Panel, with the exception of a sanction under article 91 b), shall be suspended by an appeal.

-- The decision of the Hearing Panel shall normally be rendered within ten (10) Days of the hearing and shall be communicated in writing to both parties and the Advisor and to the Dean of Students when they are responsible for the administration and monitoring of the sanctions pursuant to article 95, and, when relevant, to the Registrar.
+- The decision of the Hearing Panel shall normally be rendered within ten (10) Days of the hearing and shall be communicated in writing to all parties and the Advisor and to the Dean of Students when they are responsible for the administration and monitoring of the sanctions pursuant to article 95, and, when relevant, to the Registrar.

 - The administration and monitoring of the sanction(s) imposed shall be the responsibility of the Dean of Students.
-Failure to pay any monetary sanction imposed within the delay prescribed in article 66 shall result in the amount being added to the Respondent’s student account.
-Should the Respondent fail to comply with any non-monetary sanction, the Dean of Students shall, in writing, convene him/her to an interview and inform the Respondent of his/her right to be accompanied by a student advocate from Advocacy and Support Services or from a student advocacy service offered by a student association or any other Member.
-During the interview, the Respondent shall have the opportunity to review the evidence related to the alleged violation of the sanction(s) and to provide the Dean of Students with his/her explanation.
+Failure to pay any monetary sanction imposed within the delay prescribed in article 92 shall result in the amount being added to the Respondent’s student account.
+Should the Respondent fail to comply with any non‑monetary sanction, the Dean of Students shall, in writing, convene the Respondent to an interview and inform the Respondent of their right to be accompanied by a student advocate from the Student Advocacy Office or from a student advocacy service offered by a student association or any other Member.
+During the interview, the Respondent shall have the opportunity to review the evidence related to the alleged violation of the sanction(s) and to provide the Dean of Students with an explanation.

-- not be permitted to reregister until such time as he/she has fully complied with the sanction(s) imposed;
+- not be permitted to re‑register until such time as they have fully complied with the sanction(s) imposed;

-- have his/her diploma withheld until such time as he/she has fully complied with the sanction(s) imposed.
+- have a diploma or transcript withheld until such time as the Respondent has fully complied with the sanction(s) imposed.